 A headache can range from a mild annoyance to a severe, debilitating pain.
 Typically, the pain affects both sides of the head, including the forehead, temples, and back of the neck below the skull (your occiput).
 A headache can last a half an hour, or it can go on for days.
 There are many different headache types.
 Of the many types, these three are among the most common:

-- Cluster headache – cluster headaches can be so intense that they can wake you in the middle of the night.
-The pain of a cluster headache is usually centered around one eye or on one side of your head, also making it difficult to distinguish from a migraine.
+This can be so intense that they can wake you in the middle of the night.
+Its pain is usually centered around one eye or on one side of your head, also making it difficult to distinguish from a migraine.
 Cluster headaches are so named because they come in cycles or patterns.
 These cluster periods can last from a few weeks to a few months, followed by a headache-free period of remission.

 Migraines: A Neurological Condition